In Practice | My Health Record

 Tool used My Health Record

-As a sole practitioner, David Shaw sees a wide range of clients, including people recovering from surgery and those managing complex musculoskeletal conditions.
-A first appointment with a new patient in those circumstances involves a lot of background information gathering, and for a long time that meant relying largely on what the patient could tell him.
+As a sole practitioner, David Shaw treats a wide variety of patients, from those recovering from surgery to individuals managing complex musculoskeletal conditions.
+For these patients, the first appointment has always demanded extensive background information gathering.
+For a long time, that meant relying heavily on what the patient could recall and the paperwork they were referred with.

-"People often have limited memory of what happened during a hospital admission, or they are not sure exactly what procedures were performed," David says.
-"You piece together what you can, but you are always aware that there might be something important you are missing."
+“People often have limited memory of what happened during a hospital admission, or they’re unsure exactly what procedures were performed,” David says.
+"You don't always receive all the information from their referrer or they are self-referred so you piece together what you can, but you’re always aware that something important might be missing.”

 What changed

 "Instead of spending the first part of the session trying to establish what has already happened, I can get straight to the clinical work," he says.
-"It saves time and it means I am making decisions based on verified information rather than what the patient thinks they remember."
+"It saves time and it means I am making decisions based on verified information rather than patient recall."

 — David Shaw, Podiatrist